LORAZAROL/ECSE321/README.md

 Springboot backend implementation for the ride-sharing service.

 ### Changelog
 Oct.
+5, 2018: Fixing DB issue of the updates on Oct.
+4.
+- Added service class to handle the DB - so that injection does not fail.

+Oct.
 4, 2018: Joining and Leaving Trips:
 - Added two methods that use POST mapping to allow the user to add or join trips
 - They take 2 inputs: userID and tripID